dimaslesmana/GTAO-Macro/README.md

 **`RCTRL`** + **`RSHIFT`** : Outfit Fix (Re-apply outfit)

-You can change the keybindings by using reference in the link below
+You can change the keybindings by using reference in the link below:
 > https://www.autohotkey.com/docs/KeyList.htm

 ### Others